Last updated: April 2026

 | Financial records (invoices, expenses, payments, journals, tax records) | 7 years from creation | Legal requirement under UK tax legislation (HMRC requirements) |

-| Payroll records (payslips, P60s, PAYE data) | 7 years from tax year end | HMRC statutory requirement for payroll record-keeping |
+| Payroll records (payslips, P60s, PAYE data, payroll journals) | 7 years from tax year end | HMRC statutory requirement for payroll record-keeping |

 | Usage logs (login times, feature usage, IP addresses) | 12 months | Legitimate interest in security monitoring, troubleshooting, and service improvement |